EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Configure-Windows-Server-Update-Services-synchronization.md

     Get-WsusClassification -UpdateServer $wsusServer | Set-WsusClassification
     ````

-1. Configure the synchronization for off-peak-hours once a day, e.g., at 18:00:00.
+1. Configure the synchronization for off-peak hours once a day, e.g., at 18:00:00.

     `````powershell
     $subscription = $wsusServer.GetSubscription()